What is ITV?

 Independent Television (ITV) was the UK’s first commercial television network.
 It remains a free to air television network based in London

-In addition to the flagship terrestrial service ITV1, the ITV network includes ITV2, ITV3, ITV4 and CiTV the first dedicated commercial children’s channel.
 ITV operates 15 individual regional licences, each reflecting regional variations in consumer demand and identity.
-ITV owns 13 of the 15 ITV licences are owned by ITV plc with the remainder being owned by STV (Scotland – two licences).
+ITV plc owns 13 of the 15 ITV licences, with the remaining 2 licences being owned by STV in Scotland.

 Whilst the BBC’s share of overall broadcasting figures continues to decline, particularly in the face of challenges from online and streaming platforms, ITV has retained a constant share of the broadcasting market (23.2%) in recent years.